rkiel/keeping-promises/README.md

 It is also a very synchronous style of programming.
 Since it is JavaScript, there is one execution thread and the execution of `justDoIt` runs super fast from start to finish.
 None of the functions have any execution roadblocks, such as blocking I/O, to slow it down.

 But what about `console.log`?
-Isn't that blocking I/O. Yes but let's ignore that for now.
+Isn't that blocking I/O?
+Yes but let's ignore that for now.
+We'll continue on in our journey towards promises.

 ## Writing to a file

 Let's enhance our program by saving the sorted array of words to a file.
-From the Node.js documentation, there is a built-it module called `fs` for interacting with the file system.
+From the Node.js documentation, we know there is a built-it module called `fs` for interacting with the file system.

 ```JavaScript
 const fs = require("fs");